patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 Only Python 3 is needed, which includes the unittests library.

-The project has been tested under Python 3.9, although it will probably run with other Python 3.x variants.
+The project has been tested under Python 3.9, although it should run with other Python 3.x variants.